 One of the most powerful features of ClearCase is versioning of directories.
-Each version of a directory element catalogs a set of file elements, directory elements, and VOB symbolic links.
+Each version of a directory element catalogs a set of file elements and directory elements.
 In a development project, directories change are as often as files do.
 Merging the changes to another branch is as easy merging files.

 Take a closer look at the source tree scenario from the previous section.
-Suppose you find that the vendor has made several changes in directory /vobs/proj/mathlib/src:
+Suppose you find that the vendor has made several changes in directory M:\view1\vob\proj\mathlib\src: